sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-images/README.md

 # React: Images

-There are two ways to use images in React apps: Linking a public URL and importing an image in the component.
+There are two ways to use images in React apps: Linking a public URL and importing images to components.

 ## Linking to Images